Format: Remote play

 Team – Ster, Ni, Simon, Stu

-Full disclosure – We were invited to play this room free of charge after visiting over summer to play Lost Island Adventure, we’ve tried not to let this influence our opinion of the experience.
+Full disclosure – We were invited to play this game free of charge, though we’ve tried not to let this influence our opinion of the experience.

 The race element to the way that these games are run provides a really fun, interesting dynamic to the experience.
 We all met in a video chat before starting, the four of us plus another team playing in the US.
 Before we started, our games master went through some technical instructions and made sure that everyone understood how to communicate via on-screen annotation and then we were off, racing to be the first team to the elevator and escape!

 The puzzle set up here was really interesting.
 Instead of entering passwords or inputting codes, each puzzle had a short introduction and then appeared on the screen.
 Our GM listened for us to say the correct answer and would then move us on to the next section, which was really fun.
 It meant every puzzle had a little celebration as our GM jumped in and confirmed that our answer was correct.

 The puzzles themselves worked very well over a video call and we were able to work collaboratively using the annotation, particularly on some puzzles which in a ‘real life’ escape setting would probably have been printed and so not involved the whole team.
 Adding notes to the puzzle together in order to reach the solution was really enjoyable and I can see how this would work brilliantly for a team building type activity.

 Out GM was really focussed on what we were doing, leading the story fantastically and always ready to jump in when we found the solutions so there was no waiting around, which was great.
 She also very kindly called a number for us so that we could listen to a pre-recorded message as we were having a bit of a debate about who on the team was going to pay for a transatlantic phone call!
 It was a really great element to the puzzle, adding another dynamic to the way in which the game played.